joomango/RSC_RNAseq/README.md

 	> boxplot(fpkm, col=as.numeric(pheno_data$sex), las=2,ylab='log2(FPKM+1)')
 ```

-- [ ]	11-2.
+- [ ]	(b).
 Plot for individual expression of a certain transcript between groups:
 ```R
 	* Setup palette with your favorite colors